MSIA/AVC_BinqiShen_project/README.md

 #### Create the Database Locally

-To create the database locally, you may configure the `Engine String` using the following commend in your terminal:
+To create the database locally, you can run the following commend: `docker run -it application_data run.py create_db`

+You may configure the `Engine String` using the following commend in your terminal:

 `export SQLALCHEMY_DATABASE_URI = "YOUR_ENGINE_STRING"`

 `docker run -it -e SQLALCHEMY_DATABASE_URI application_data run.py create_db`

-Then, run the following commend: `python run.py create_db` to create the local SQLite database at `sqlite:///data/application.db`.
+You may also use the following commend: `python run.py create_db` to create the local SQLite database at `sqlite:///data/application.db`.